meipp/woorpje/readme.md

 - The alphabets of terminals and variables must be disjunct.
 In particular, variables can't be named after terminals occurring in the constraints.
 - The docker container might freeze if the mount failed (e.g. if the specified file does not exist), in this case the container needs to be killed by hand (`docker kill`)
+- For some combinations of constraints, preprocessing is unstable.
+On error, try without `--simplify`.